 People – there are a lot of people who are looking for ways to give back during this time and can’t do so physically.
 But they could help support remotely.

-If you’d like to discuss more on this topic, email firstname.lastname@example.org
+If you’d like to discuss about strategic budgeting, email firstname.lastname@example.org